argen-x/argenturatbek/README.md

 ### Hello, I'm Argen Turatbek!

 I am a Software Developer from South Korea, Seoul. </br>
-Very enthusiastic about learning new technologies and willing to work on different industry solutions.

-Feel free to contact me if you have any questions/suggestions! </br>
-**argenzxy(at)gmail(.)com**

 ### 💫 Experience
 - **Digiformer SaaSLab** - Software Developer *(Jan 2021 ~)*